10 Best Resistance Band Glute Exercises For Toned Butts

 2. Place a resistance band around your thighs, just above the knees.

-3. Keep your knee bent at 90 degrees and lift one leg to the side, stretching the resistance band.
+3. Keep your knee bent at 90 degrees and lift one leg to the side.
+Don’t let your hips rotate or dip sideways as you lift your leg.

-4. The movement should come from the hip joint, and the foot should be in line with the knee.
+4. The movement should come from the hip joint, and the foot should align with the knee.

 5. Lower the leg back down to the starting position.

-6. Perform the desired number of reps on one side, then switch to the other.
+6. Perform the desired reps on one side, then switch to the other.

 Beginner Resistance Band Glute Workout Plan